newrelic/newrelic_aws_cloudwatch_plugin/README.md

 - ElastiCache (Not Published)

 Multi-region support.
-Runs on a single machine.
+Runs on a single machine, a t1.micro EC2 instance is recommended.

 ## Dependencies
 - Ruby